Tenerife blue chaffinch: Taxonomy

 Until 2015, the species Fringilla teydea was classified into two subspecies: Fringilla teydea polatzeki from Gran Canaria and Fringilla teydea teydea from Tenerife.
 However, a study published in March 2016 showed that a classification as different species, Fringilla polatzeki and Fringilla teydea, is justified.

 Description

 Tenerife blue chaffinches resemble common chaffinches, but they are noticeably larger, and have a thicker bill.
 They are characteristically more uniform in their plumage, and they lack a dark cap.
 Females are a dull grey-brown, but can be distinguished from chaffinches by their weaker wing bars.
 Breeding males are unmistakable, with the namesake largely blue plumage and a grey bill.

 Distribution

 This bird is found only in the highlands of Tenerife.

 The species' primary habitat is mountain Canary Island pine (Pinus canariensis) forest.
 It is most common in coniferous forest areas with dense undergrowth, but it is also found in laurel and pine woodland, tree-heath, and scrub.
-It prefers habitat at around 1100–2000 m, but it will descend in bad weather.
+It occupies habitats between 300–2300 m.